 - Where the item was sold

 - The kind of customer who bought it

-Analysing by Dimensions
+Analyzing by Dimensions

-As a quick way to analyse transactional data by dimensions, you can filter totals in the chart of accounts and entries in all Entries windows by dimensions.
+As a quick way to analyze transactional data by dimensions, you can filter totals in the chart of accounts and entries in all Entries windows by dimensions.
 Look for the Set Dimension Filter action.

 A dimension set is a unique combination of dimension values.
 It is stored as dimension set entries in the database.
 Each dimension set entry represents a single dimension value.
 The dimension set is identified by a common dimension set ID that is assigned to each dimension set entry that belongs to the dimension set.

 When you create a journal line, document header, or document line, you can specify a combination of dimension values.
 Instead of explicitly storing each dimension value in the database, a dimension set ID is assigned to the journal line, document header, or document line to specify the dimension set.